 HAB Base also uploads your local telemetry to any of these online servers:

 HABHUB is to be shut down at the end of 2022.
 The current release of HAB Base still supports download from and upload to HABHUB, however this will be removed early in 2023.

 The screen is split into 3 panes:

-- The left pane contains the telemetry sources and settings
+- The left pane contains the telemetry sources, upload status buttons, and settings buttons

 - The centre panel is a live Google map showing the received balloons